Back to Blog

 Reasons for Replacement

-Virtual businesses benefit from defined SEP threshold, unlike DST's blanket approach.
-Experts recommend reviewing tax treaties to avoid double taxation.
-Non-residents should register PINs early on the iTax portal.
+Non-resident businesses benefit from a defined SEP threshold, unlike DST's blanket approach.
+Review applicable tax treaties to avoid double taxation.
+Non-residents should register on the KRA iTax portal in good time.

 Who Must Pay SEP Tax?

-Non-resident digital firms like Google, Meta, Amazon, and Netflix must pay SEP Tax if they exceed KES 5M Kenyan revenue from ads, cloud, streaming, or marketplaces.
-SEP targets firms with significant economic presence via revenue or user metrics.
-It excludes businesses with physical permanent establishment in Kenya.
+Non-resident digital firms that serve Kenyan users with ads, cloud, streaming, or marketplaces must pay SEP Tax once they meet the KRA registration threshold.
+SEP targets firms with significant economic presence in Kenya.
+It excludes businesses that already have a physical permanent establishment in Kenya.

-The Kenya Revenue Authority defines SEP through thresholds like annual Kenyan revenue or user base.
-This applies to virtual businesses in the digital economy.
+The Kenya Revenue Authority sets the registration threshold for SEP.
+This applies to non-resident businesses in the digital economy.
 Physical goods delivery creates separate tax rules under VAT or income tax.

 Tax obligations arise from source-based taxation on Kenyan-sourced income.
 Non-resident companies face withholding tax at source.
 Compliance involves KRA iTax portal registration and timely filing.